ClimateMind/climatemind-backend/docs/contribute-as-a-python-dev/how-to-update-docs/documentation/how-to-change-the-developer-guide.md

 ### Summary file

+{% hint style="danger" %}
+Always keep an eye on `SUMMARY.md` after commit from GitBook is done.
+If you see some unexpected changes in it means you have to adjust the file manually and move `.md` files to `docs` folder.
+{% endhint %}

 The documentation created with GitBook relies on a table of the content file named [SUMMARY.md](https://github.com/ClimateMind/climatemind-backend/blob/develop/SUMMARY.md) which is not visible in GitBook UI but exists in a repository root.

 ### Adding new files